-Malaysia In Distress: Big Difference Between Leadership vs Managing
+Malaysia 2015: Big Difference Between Leadership vs Managing

 It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
 You take the front line when there is danger.
 Then people will appreciate your leadership. —Nelson Mandela, quote on leading vs managing.
 Image source: The New York Times